 Motherboards, like all PC hardware components, come in different price categories.
-Depending upon their features, chipset and size, you can expect the price to vary heavily.
+Depending upon their features, chipset and size, you can expect the price to vary significantly.

 $150 is actually considered a fairly decent range for most builds particularly for budget gaming builds as well as for home and office users.